pybites/challenges/23/clamytoe/README.md

 ## Release History

+* 0.1.0
+    * CHANGE: Moved the database file into the home directory of the user because when installed, the database was getting created from wherever the command was being issued.
+    * CHANGE: Renamed the database file.
+* 0.0.6
+    * CHANGE: Removed all f-strings so that the code could be used in older versions of Python.
 * 0.0.5
     * FIX: Fixed bug when the currently selected project is removed, no other is selected as the default.
 * 0.0.4